MicrosoftDocs/power-automate-docs/articles/minit/general-information.md

 ## Attribute names

-If an attribute name is used as a parameter for operation, there are 3 ways how to reference it:
+If an attribute name is used as a parameter for operation, there are three ways for how to reference it:

 - Using **the attribute name directly **(e.g. Resource)